diwase-dhanashree/git-demo/README.md

 Collaboration
 GitHub facilitates collaboration by providing a centralized platform for code hosting, issue tracking, and documentation.

-Welcome to the Git Basics and GitHub Features repository!
 This project serves as a quick reference for beginners to learn essential Git commands and understand the basic features of Git and GitHub.

 ## Table of Contents
 - [Basic Git Commands](#basic-git-commands)